wp-plugins/grand-media/readme.txt

 *   SEO and mobile friendly, responsive galleries
 *   Add tags and categories to uploaded files
 *   Create many galleries with different options
-*   Automatically add uploaded images to gallery related on tags
+*   Automatically add uploaded images to gallery related on tags and categories
 *   Easily adding shortcode to post in one click
 *   Manage Wordpress Media Library files much easier
 *   Uses WordPress' native Image Resizer
+*   Import files from server folder or from others gallery plugins

 TODO List:

 *   More modules for creating galleries
 *   Easily add to Post media files with tags related to post tags
-*   Import feature for GRAND Flagallery plugin and some others gallery plugins
 *   Import from/to Wordpress Media Library
 *   Intergration with social services
 *   Upload ZIP with files
 *   Image Editor with watermark feature
+*   Add drag'n'drop sorting for files in category

 == Installation ==

 1. Upload `grand-media` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Grand Media page and Add Tags & Categories
+3. Go to Gmedia Gallery page and Add Tags & Categories
 4. Add Files to categories and with chosen tags
 5. Go to Manage Galleries... -> Available Modules tab -> choose module and click Create button
 6. Change settings to fit your site -> give gallery the Name -> in Query Builder choose category and other parameters to query images -> click Save button
-7. On Edit Post page click created gallery in GrandMedia Metabox to insert shortcode in text editor.
+7. On Edit Post page click created gallery in Gmedia Metabox to insert shortcode in text editor.
 8. When gallery loads first time or if you've added new images to gallery you'll see progress bar which means creating thumbnails for new images

 == Frequently Asked Questions ==